ExaWorks/psij-python/README-testing.md

 PSI/J branches with various resources can then be assessed and is available at https://testing.exaworks.org

-How to run tests
+How to Run Tests
 ================

 There are a number of ways to run tests.
-Invoking `pytest` directly, running the integration tests and through `cron` (or a similar tool).
+Invoking `pytest` directly, running the integration tests, and through `cron` (or a similar tool).

-Setting up an automated testing job
+Setting up an Automated Testing Job
 ===================================

-This is the preferred way of running the tests since it allows the PSI/J team to keep a constant eye on the state of the library on various resources.
+This is the preferred way of running tests since it allows the PSI/J team to keep a constant eye on the state of the library on various resources.
 To set up the Cron job (or an alternative method), you can either use the provided setup script: